agency-library/agency/examples/README.md

 ## Automated Builds

+The example programs may be built automatically with [Scons](https://scons.org), which is a portable, Python-based build tool.

-To build the test programs automatically, run the following command from this directory:
+To build automatically, run the following command from this directory:

     $ scons